Newly pinned Air Force major accepts his duty with nose bop, paw salute

 |0

-This work, Newly pinned Air Force major accepts his duty with nose bop, paw salute [Image 2 of 2], by Jason W. Edwards, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Newly pinned Air Force major accepts his duty with nose bop, paw salute, by Lori Newman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Newly pinned Air Force major accepts his duty with nose bop, paw salute

 LEAVE A COMMENT